A Driven Tagged Particle in Asymmetric Exclusion Processes: Introduction

 \section{Introduction}

-The simple exclusion process (SEP) on the lattice $\mathbb{Z}^d$ with a driven tagged particle can be formally described as: a collection of red particles and a tagged green particle perform continuous random walks on the lattice $\mathbb{Z}^d$ with the exclusion rule.
-There is at most one particle at each site.
+The exclusion process on the lattice $\mathbb{Z}^d$ with a driven tagged particle can be formally described as: a collection of red particles and a tagged green particle performing continuous-time random walks on the lattice $\mathbb{Z}^d$ with respect to the exclusion rule, i.e. at most one particle is at each site and jumps are suppressed if the target site is already occupied.
 Red particles have independent exponential clocks with rates $\lambda=\sum_z p(z)$.
 When a clock rings, the particle at site $x$ jumps to a vacant site $x+z$ with probability $\frac{p(\cdot)}{\lambda}$; the jump is suppressed if the site $x+z$ is occupied.
 The green tagged particle follows similar rules, but it has different jump rates $q(\cdot)$.
-We would like to study the long-time behavior of the displacement $X_t$ of the tagged particle.
+We would like to study the long-time behavior of the displacement $D_t$ of the tagged particle.

-The bahavior of the tagged particle is mostly studied when $p(\cdot) = q(\cdot)$.
-It is well known that the environment process $\xi_t$ viewed from the tagged particle is a Markov process.
-The Bernouli measures $\mu_\rho$ with parameters $\rho$ ($0\leq\rho\leq 1$) are known to be invariant and ergodic for the environment process.
+The behavior of the tagged particle is mostly studied when $p(\cdot) = q(\cdot)$.
+Limit theorems for the displacement $D_t$ were obtained by works \cite{Ar, Sa, Ki, KV,Va, SVY}.
+The environment process $\xi_t$ viewed from the tagged particle has a class of invariant and ergodic measures: Bernouli measures $\mu_\rho$ with parameters $\rho$ ($0\leq\rho\leq 1$).
 As a consequence, the speed of the tagged particle can be computed explicitly as $(1-\rho)\sum_{z}z\cdot q(z).$ For details, see Chapter III.4 \cite{Li}.
-The fluctuation of $X_t$ has also been investigated in this case when $p(\cdot) = q(\cdot)$.
-Particularly, when $d=1$, $p(\cdot)$ is nearest-neighbor symmetric, Arratia \cite{Ar} showed the displacement of the tagged particle follows a central limit theorem with an unusual scale $t^{1/4}$ starting from a Bernoulli initial measure $\mu_\rho$.
-Kipnis and Varadhan \cite{KV} showed a central limit theorem for the displacement $X_t$ in the other general cases when $d$ is arbitrary, and $p(\cdot) =q(\cdot)$, symmetric.
-The method they used is to study the additive functionals of reversible Markov processes, and this method has also been extended to asymmetric models: the mean-zero asymmetric case by Varadhan \cite{Va}, and the non-mean-zero asymmetric case in dimension $d\geq 3$ by Sethuraman, Varadhan and Yau \cite{SVY}.
-For the case where asymmetric, non-mean-zero $p(\cdot) = q(\cdot)$ and $d\leq 2$, the only case studied is the nearest-neighbor case in dimension $d=1$ by Kipnis \cite{Ki}.
+The fluctuation of $D_t$ in equilibrium is known to be subdiffusive when $d=1$ and $p(\cdot)=q(\cdot)$ are nearest-neighbor symmetric \cite{Ar}, and diffusive in most other finite-range cases \cite{Ki,KV,Va,SVY}.
+A powerful method, by Kipnis and Varadhan \cite{KV}, is to study the additive functionals of reversible Markov processes.
+It is also extended to asymmetric models \cite{Va,SVY}.
+The only open cases are when non-mean-zero $p(\cdot) = q(\cdot)$ is non-nearest-neighbor in dimension $d= 1$, and when $p(\cdot) = q(\cdot)$ is non-mean-zero in dimension $d=2$.